HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/dimlp/denscls.md

 The Dense Classification (`densCls`) algorithm obtains train and, optionally, tests predictions and accuracy for a model trained with [`dimlpBT`](dimlpbt.md).
 It can also perform rule extraction with the Dimlp algorithm.

 ## Arguments list
-The `densCls` algorithm has required and optional arguments to be specified.
-Each of them has properties:
+The `densCls` algorithm works with both required and optional arguments.
+Each argument has specific properties:

 - **Is required** means whether an argument **must** be specified when calling the program or not.
 - **Type** specifies the argument datatype.